-\subsection{Solution by reduction to a single polynomial}
+\subsection{Solution by Reduction to a Single Polynomial}

-Based on Eqs.~\eqref{eq:GECSIMU} and \eqref{eq:Ev_Ac2}, we get an equation system of three polynomials for 4 unknowns $q_y$, $\tilde{t}_x$, $\tilde{t}_y$ and $\tilde{t}_z$.
+Based on Eqs.~\eqref{eq:GECSIMU} and \eqref{eq:Ev_Ac2}, we get an equation system of three polynomials for four unknowns $q_y$, $\tilde{t}_x$, $\tilde{t}_y$ and $\tilde{t}_z$.
 Recall that there are three independent constraints provided by one AC.
-Thus, one more equation is required which can be taken from a second affine correspondence.
-In principle, one arbitrary equation can be chosen from Eqs.~\eqref{eq:GECSIMU} and \eqref{eq:Ev_Ac2}, for example, three constraints of the first affine correspondence, and the first constraint of the second affine correspondence are stacked into 4 equations in 4 unknowns:
+Thus, one more equation is required which can be taken from a second AC.
+In principle, one arbitrary equation can be chosen from Eqs.~\eqref{eq:GECSIMU} and \eqref{eq:Ev_Ac2}, for example, three constraints of the first AC, and the first constraint of the second AC are stacked into 4 equations in 4 unknowns: